 There are, furthermore, certain types of behavior that may lead us to suppose that a creature might be having such experiences, namely those that demonstrate an understanding of beneficial or harmful aspects of the environment.
 For instance, we may see that an animal, after being burned for the first time, will stay away from fire in the future.
 And the same applies to positive experiences, as when an animal finds food at a certain location and later returns to that spot.
 However, this behavior alone doesn’t provide a reason to believe that these creatures can experience suffering and enjoyment.
 It is, more generally, a reason to believe that they can have experiences at all and are therefore conscious.
 Although we should also note that it is perfectly possible that there are beings who are conscious but lack any capacity for learning.

 These are examples of specific behaviors exhibited by many nonhuman animals.
 But these creatures behave in complex ways not only in situations where we may think that they are experiencing suffering or enjoyment.
-What is most relevant to ascertain whether a being is sentient is not how it reacts in these specific cases, but how the being behaves in general.
-The behavior of an animal can lead us to understand that he is sentient, even if he doesn’t exhibit signs of suffering or enjoyment.
+What is most relevant to ascertain whether a being is sentient is not how that being reacts in these specific cases, but how the being behaves in general.
+The behavior of an animal can lead us to understand that she is sentient, even if she doesn’t exhibit signs of suffering or enjoyment.
 Here’s the reason.

 The way animals manage to keep themselves alive (and, from an evolutionary perspective, to pass on their genetic material) is by behaving in certain ways.
 Thus, those beings that avoid what threatens their survival and seek what promotes it do actually survive.
 The key to this is behavior.
 Consciousness provides a wide range of possibilities for survival and for passing on genetic material to those organisms lucky enough to have awareness, because it determines whether they act in one way rather than another.
 The way this happens is through motivation.
 Positive and negative experiences motivate subjects to react favorably and unfavorably to that which elicits them.
 This type of reaction to positive and negative experiences could not have been programmed in creatures lacking the kind of motivation made possible by the capacity for conscious awareness.2